VR51/host-flash/README.md

 - downloads host name blacklists from any one or more of 11 host blacklist providers,
 - merges those lists into one large compilation of bad hosts,
-- adds your custom bad hosts list into the mix (blocklist.txt),
+- adds your custom bad hosts list into the mix (.hfblrc),
 - removes duplicate bad host entries from the compiled bad hosts list,
-- comments out (unblocks) whitelisted hosts (whitelist.txt),
+- comments out (unblocks) whitelisted hosts (.hfwlrc and .hfwlwrc),
 - copies the hosts file that exists when Host Flash™ is first run to /etc/hosts.hf.original,
-- stores replaced hosts files in archive directory 'Hosts Flash/backup/',
+- copies successive hosts file replacements to /etc/hosts.hf.backup.
-- option to remove previously installed bad hosts added by Host Flash™ from the existing hosts file,
+- option to remove previously installed Host Flash™ firewall from the existing hosts file,
 - retains the hosts file entries that already exist in the original hosts file so that the hosts file created by Host Flash™ does not remove your own custom hosts file edits (provided they are placed above the Host Flash header).

 Host Flash™ is interactive.

-The interactive set-up program is launched when Host Flash™ is first used or until a configuration profile is created and saved.
-When Host Flash™ detects a configuration profile, Host Flash™ will prompt to use the profile or to use manual settings.
+The interactive set-up program lets you control the host file firewall rules installed by Host Flash™ and control the actions performed by Host Flash.

 You will not be able to access sites blocked by Host Flash™.